 What is the success rate for CSDA applicants?

 Although there is no way to know how many applications we will receive this year, we can provide an estimate of the success rate based on data from previous competitions.
-The success rate for proposals reviewed in 2013 was 5%
+The success rate for applicants in 2014 was 9 percent.

 How many awards will be made?